BLE-LTER/ble-handbook/handbook.md

 ## Other datasets (PI-driven datasets in BLE terminology)

 Follow conventions set out by PI and edit sparingly when needed and when feasible.

+# Website

+## Our website technologies

+Our website is built from static HTML pages and hosted with Netlify.
+There is no content management system (e.g. Drupal, Wordpress).
+In fact, there is no static website generator (e.g. Hugo, Jekyll) involved either.

+Somewhat exhaustive list of website technologies we use:
+- Netlify for hosting and deployment
+- A Github repo as both production and development source code
+- Bootstrap 4
+- FontAwesome for icons
+- Leaflet for map
+- Custom apps:
+	- Data Catalog built on PASTA API
+	- Zotero search interface
+	-

+## How to update website

+### Minor content updates

+I.e. adding text or images to existing pages.

+### Less minor updates

+## Miscellaneous website notes

+- Job postings need to be include a diversity statement.
+See email communication from Ken circa Dec 2019.
+Example: Our BLE LTER program benefits from nurturing a culture of diversity.
+We encourage applications from potential students that are traditionally underrepresented to help us connect our research to the broader global community.

+# Bibliographic management

+## Zotero

+## Misc.
+Zotero notes

+# Personnel management